Are you a good investment manager?

 and:

-Which if we look at group five, the smallest lowest P/B stocks, we get the highest returns so far, 31.2%.
-Of course this is just a spreadsheet based on data with things like survivorship bias and other reliability issues, but it’s still nice to see that combining size and P/B gives the expected outcome of higher returns.
+If we look at group five, the smallest lowest P/B stocks, we get the highest returns so far, 31.2%.
+Of course, this is just a spreadsheet based on data with things like survivorship bias and other reliability issues, but it’s still nice to see that combining size and P/B gives the expected outcome of higher returns.
 Note though that group one is a bit of an anomaly (large cap high P/B stocks) with very few losses; perhaps this is the UK large company premium which has been found in a couple of studies.

-Finally if I combine P/B and ROE10 I get this:
+Finally, if I combine P/B and ROE10 I get this:

 image